 Don’t get me wrong, I LOVE getting those kinds of gifts and I appreciate it a ton.

-But the impact and emotional connection is nowhere near as strong as a more personalized gift from the heart.
+But the impact and emotional connection are nowhere near as strong as a more personalized gift from the heart.

 As an example…